Potatopy/h3lper-refreshed-v1/README.md

 # h3lper-refreshed
-This is a multi-purpose bot made by zach.#0001 + others.
+This is a multi-purpose bot made by zach.#0001 + others. turns out the command handler is broken lmao

 # Features

 - Moderation Commands
 - Advanced Ticket System
-- Leveling System - WIP
+- Leveling System - WIP im just lazy lmao
 - Status updater - NOTE: If you are going to use this globaly.
 Remove the command cause it shows everywhere.
 - Economy - NOTE: broken atm until i get smarter
 - ~~Music~~ this is held off due to the limited documentation on the discord-player website